Social Bias Meets Data Bias: The Impacts of Labeling and Measurement Errors on Fairness Criteria: Introduction

+\emph{Our work identifies the impacts of statistical data biases on the efficacy of existing fairness criteria in addressing social biases.} In particular, as we show both analytically and numerically, existing fairness criteria differ considerably in their robustness against different forms of statistical biases in the training data.
+Although fairness criteria are generally chosen under normative considerations in practice, our results show that naively applying fairness constraints can lead to more severe unfairness when data bias exists.
+Thus, understanding how fairness criteria react to different forms of data bias can serve as a critical guideline when choosing among existing fairness criteria, or when proposing new criteria.

-We consider a setting in which a firm makes binary decisions (accept/reject) on agents from two demographic groups $a$ and $b$, with $b$ denoting the disadvantaged group.
+\paragraph{Overview of our findings and contributions.} Formally, we consider a setting in which a firm makes binary decisions (accept/reject) on agents from two demographic groups $a$ and $b$, with $b$ denoting the disadvantaged group.
 We assume the training data is statistically biased as a prior decision maker has made errors when either assessing the true qualification state (label) of individuals or when measuring their features.
-The firm selects its decision rules based on this biased data, potentially subject to one of four fairness constraints: {Demographic Parity (DP)}, {True/False Positive Rate Parity (TPR/FPR)}, or Equalized Odds (EO).
+The firm selects its decision rule based on this biased data, potentially subject to one of four fairness criteria: {Demographic Parity (DP)}, {True/False Positive Rate Parity (TPR/FPR)}, or Equalized Odds (EO).
+Our main findings and contributions are summarized below.

-In Section~\ref{sec:analytical}, we first assess the sensitivity of different fairness-constrained decision rules to qualification assessment biases (which can be viewed as labeling biases) on the disadvantaged group.
-We analytically show that some existing fairness criteria (namely, {Demographic Parity} and {True Positive Rate Parity}/{Equality of Opportunity}) exhibit more robustness to such statistical biases compared to others ({False Positive Rate Parity} and {Equalized Odds}).
-That is, despite being trained on biased data, the resulting DP/TPR-constrained decision rules continue to satisfy the desired DP/TPR fairness criteria when implemented on unbiased data.
-This can be interpreted as a positive byproduct of these fairness criteria, in that (social) fairness criteria are not violated despite statistical data biases.
+{\emph{(1) Some fairness criteria are more robust than others.}} We first analytically show (Proposition~\ref{prop:f-bias-gamma}) that some existing fairness criteria (namely, DP and TPR) are more robust against labeling errors in the disadvantaged group compared to others (FPR and EO).
+That is, perhaps surprisingly, despite being trained on biased data, the resulting DP/TPR-constrained decision rules continue to satisfy the desired DP/TPR fairness criteria when implemented on unbiased data. {This can be interpreted as a positive byproduct of these fairness criteria, in that (social) fairness desiderata are not violated despite statistical data biases.}

-We also find that even if still satisfying the fairness criteria, the decision rules differ from those that would have been obtained if data was unbiased.
-Specifically, we show that the selection thresholds on both groups increase compared to the unbiased fair thresholds for all constraints (and hence move closer to the ``unfair'' thresholds due to data biases), but at different rates.
-As a result, we find that the loss in the firm's utility as bias increases differs across fairness criteria.
-We also present similar analyses under qualification assessment biases on the advantaged group, as well as when the statistical biases are due to prior feature measurement errors on the disadvantaged group.